simongarton/meters/readme.md

 ### To do

 - introduce exceptions (very high readings), and missing data - either failure to upload an entire day, or individual missing readings.
-- `kili` - which is on the full Pi 3B running the full code - is getting it's filenames different. it's 12pm NZ, and it's just started writing to `2023-04-10.json`; the others don't but I think that's correct.
-Oh wait, `nori` just caught up (12:12pm !cd )
 - the snapshots are not rounded to 3 decimals
 - there's a minor rounding/formatting issue with the hourly readings